1986 NBA draft: Successful second-round players

-While a number of first-round selections were unable to make an impact in the league, this draft did feature a number of talented second-round selections.
-Dennis Rodman, who became one of the leading defenders and rebounders in NBA history, was inducted into the Naismith Memorial Basketball Hall of Fame in August 2011.
-Mark Price, Kevin Duckworth, and Jeff Hornacek also went on to have successful careers, and each made the NBA All-Star Game.
-Three others – Johnny Newman, Nate McMillan, and David Wingate – had long, productive careers as role players.
+While a number of first-round selections were unable to make an impact in the league, the 1986 draft featured a number of talented second-round selections who made an impact on the league.
+Dennis Rodman became one of the leading defenders and rebounders in NBA history and was inducted into the Naismith Memorial Basketball Hall of Fame.
+Mark Price, Kevin Duckworth, and Jeff Hornacek were all multiple NBA All-Stars.
+Johnny Newman, Nate McMillan, and David Wingate had long, productive careers as role players.

 International draftees

-This draft contained two exceptional international players, both of whom had shortened careers for unusual reasons.
-Third-round selection Dražen Petrović was coming off an All-Star caliber fourth season when he was killed in an automobile accident in 1993.
+This draft contained two exceptional international players, both of whom had abbreviated NBA careers for unusual reasons.
+Third-round selection Dražen Petrović was coming off an All-Star caliber fourth season in 1991 when he was killed in an automobile accident.
 He has since been elected to both the Naismith Hall of Fame and the FIBA Hall of Fame.
-The other, Arvydas Sabonis, was not permitted to play in the United States because of the dangerous political climate in the Soviet Union.
-He won two Olympic medals before his arrival in the NBA—a gold in 1988 with the USSR, and a bronze in 1992 with Lithuania.

-After the dissolution of the Soviet Union in 1991, Sabonis had a very successful career in Europe before finally joining the Portland Trail Blazers in 1995.
-Sabonis had lost much of his mobility by the time he joined the team because of a string of knee and Achilles tendon injuries.
-He finished second in both the Sixth Man Award and Rookie of the Year voting; after the 1995–96 season, he won a second Olympic bronze medal with Lithuania.
-He played seven seasons with Portland before returning to his homeland of Lithuania where he finished his career.
+Arvydas Sabonis, a resident of the Soviet Union and one of the greatest centers in basketball history, was not permitted to play in the United States during his prime because of Cold War antagonisms.
+He was already a two-time Olympic medal winner - a gold in 1988 with the USSR, and a bronze in 1992 with Lithuania - before finally being allowed to join the NBA in 1995, four years after the dissolution of the Soviet Union in 1991.
+By that time he had lost much of his mobility to a string of knee and Achilles tendon injuries.
+Still, he finished second in both the Sixth Man Award and Rookie of the Year voting.
+After the 1995–96 season, he won a second Olympic bronze medal with Lithuania.
+He played seven seasons with Portland before returning to Lithuania to finish his career.
 Sabonis entered the FIBA Hall in 2010 and the Naismith Hall in 2011.